 A single cauliflower plant also takes up quite a bit of room and once the head is cut and doesn’t produce anymore, unlike broccoli and cabbage.

 For these reasons, I usually just include a 4-6 plants just for fun, but if you have more room and can figure out the best time to plant for your climate (in some places a fall planting will yield the most consistent temperatures), I encourage you to think about planting more of this fun-to-harvest vegetable.

 Ultimate Cauliflower Guide: Plant & grow

-Since it can be finicky to grow and white cauliflower is easy to find, when I do grow it, I choose the more unusual colorful varieties that are harder to find to buy or are more expensive.
+Since it can be finicky to grow and white cauliflower is easy to buy in stores, when I do grow it, I choose the more unusual colorful varieties that are harder to find, or are more expensive.
 The colored cauliflower also has the benefit of not needing to be tied up like some of the white varieties (which helps keep them whiter).

 The varieties I’ve grown and liked are: